redis/docs/content/operate/rs/release-notes/rs-7-4-2-releases/_index.md

 #### Supported upgrade paths

 After August 31, 2024, Redis Enterprise Software versions 6.2.4 and 6.2.8 will not be included in [supported upgrade paths]({{<relref "/operate/rs/installing-upgrading/upgrading/upgrade-cluster#supported-upgrade-paths">}}) for Redis Enterprise Software versions beyond 7.4.x.
 Redis Enterprise Software versions 6.2.10, 6.2.12, and 6.2.18 will continue to be part of the upgrade path.
+To upgrade to a version later than 7.4.x from versions 6.2.4 or 6.2.8, you must first upgrade to an intermediate version.

 The next major Redis Enterprise Software release will still bundle Redis database version 6.2 and allow database upgrades from Redis database version 6.2 to 7.x.